-The board of directors of the Canadian Society of Corporate Secretaries (Board) has the oversight responsibilities and duties described below.
+The board of directors of the Governance Professionals of Canada (GPC) (Board) has the oversight responsibilities and duties described below.

-An individual director (Director) has the responsibility and specific duties prescribed in the CSCS Director Mandate.
+An individual director (Director) has the responsibility and specific duties prescribed in the GPC Director Mandate.

 The Board will be comprised of between five and 15 Directors, as annually determined by the Board.
 The Board will use its best efforts to find at least one suitable nominee from each of the four major membership locations: British Columbia, Alberta, Ontario and Quebec.